CCAMLR-Science/CCAMLRTOOLS/README.md

 | 2017_vessel_5\_881A | 881A |   2017 | vessel_5  | CDE              | TOA   | 14         |          8.4 |     610 |         85 |        9 |            0 |      1.1 |       42.76 |

-If you would like to calculate the tag overlap statistics for a specific vessel during a specific fishing season during in a multiples areas (*e.g. SSRU 881A, RB 481_1 and asd 882*) you can provide the following code.
+If you would like to calculate the tag overlap statistics for a specific vessel during a specific fishing season in a multiples areas (*e.g. SSRU 881A, RB 481_1 and asd 882*) use the following code.

 ``` r
 tag_olap(ccamlr_data = ccamlr_data, taxon = "TOA", vessels = c("vessel_1"),